 - Cost reduction (no need to rent an office, buy equipment, pay for the accommodation of a relocated employee, etc.);

 - Easier in-team collaboration (if all developers are working together in one office, even if it’s not your office, they will do the task better);

 - Greater flexibility (you don’t need to hire too expensive or inexperienced candidates from your location to close the vacancy and always get the right talent);

 - Lower risks (by hiring a dedicated developer team with solid experience, you get into a win-win situation).

 However, you should always be aware of the challenges that working with an outsourced team may entail:

-- Cultural and time-specific challenges (for instance, working in different time zones may create problems with holding general meetings, getting timely feedback or responses to urgent questions, while cultural and communicative differences may get in the way when resolving some problems or addressing conflict is needed).
+- Cultural and time-specific challenges (for instance, working in different time zones may create problems with holding general meetings, and getting timely feedback or responses to urgent questions, while cultural and communicative differences may get in the way when resolving some issues or addressing conflict is needed).

-- Unexpected expenditures (while cost savings are possible, you should still take into account the costs travels).
+- Unexpected expenditures (while cost savings are possible, you should still consider the costs of travel).